Are you struggling with your story goal? In this post we write about how you can use your antagonist to define your story goal.

 - The antagonist’s abstract story goal: The constable wants revenge.

 - The protagonist’s abstract story goal: Danny Angel wants to be free to live a normal life.

 When the constable fails to kill Danny, he does not get his revenge.
 He does not achieve his abstract story goal.
 When Danny survives, he is able to confess his part in the accident, and go on to live ‘a normal life’.
 He achieves his abstract story goal as a result of his actions.

 The physical goal is always the most important for the purposes of plotting and writing your book.
 Never forget this.
+It motivates your character.
 Without the constant tension created by this physical goal , it is difficult to sustain momentum in your story.
 Chasing an abstract goal is as absurd as fighting a war on ‘terror’.